lm2612/WaveNet_UQ/README.md

 the filenames for training, validation and scaling, and the random seed.
 Changing the random seed changes the initialization and the converged network and is key for deep ensembles.

 First, we need to choose training and validation files.
-We will use file `atmos_all_43.nc` for training and `atmos_all_44.nc` for testing.
+We will use file `atmos_all_43.nc` for training and `atmos_all_44.nc` for validation.

 Second, it is recommended to scale all variables.
 We will use the standard scaler with zero mean and unit standard deviation.
 We need to estimate the mean and standard deviation across the training dataset.